Lycée Montaigne (Paris)

 The Lycée Montaigne is a French public secondary school.
 It is located in the 6th arrondissement of Paris, near the Jardin du Luxembourg, and was founded in the 1880s.
+During World War II, the Nazis had a bunker built under the school.

 The school currently has around 800 pupils at the Collège level, and 1,000 pupils at the Lycée level.
 The school also offers classes préparatoires for 150 pupils.
-The lycée has science (S), literature (L) and economics (ES) sections.
 The classes préparatoires are specialized in economics (ECE and ECS).

-It also has two international sections, in Portuguese and Polish.
+It also has international sections, in Portuguese, British and Polish.

 Alumni

 Famous alumni of the Lycée Montaigne include: